0

 Zero-Prep Workflow

-- Step 2: Distribute (1 min) — Hand out to students; the background text eliminates the need for an introductory lecture.
+• Step 2: Distribute (1 minute) — Hand out the worksheet; the built-in background text eliminates the need for a lengthy introductory lecture.

-- Step 3: Review (5 min) — Use the included answer key for quick grading or peer review.
+• Step 3: Review (5 minutes) — Use the included answer key for rapid grading or peer review.

 Standards Alignment

-This resource is aligned to `4-LS1-1`, requiring students to investigate how external structures like teeth and skulls function to support survival.
+This resource is aligned to 4-LS1-1: Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.
 By comparing carnivore and herbivore anatomy, students find evidence for structural adaptation.
-These standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools to ensure compliance.
+Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It